hash-chandra/int-webdriverio-setup/README.md

 ## Installing/ Getting Started

-To set this WebdriverIO boilerplate project, you can follow these steps:
+To set this WebdriverIO boilerplate project, you can follow these steps
-Install the dependencies using `npm`:

 ### Install Node.js and npm:
  Make sure you have Node.js and npm installed on your machine.
 You can download and install them from the official Node.js website: Node.js.